 We’ve put together a list of some of the best activities to help you make the most of your weekend, in between wedding events (and maybe a wine or two):

 When you're in Niagara, a wine tour is a must!
-Niagara VQA wines are among the best in the world, and whether you prefer a bus tour or a bike ride through the vineyards, there’s no shortage of amazing stops.
+Niagara VQA wines are among the best in the world, and whether you prefer a bus tour (we recommend Grape Escape or Niagara Getaways Wine Tours) or a bike ride through the vineyards, there’s no shortage of amazing stops.

-If you’ve had your fill of wine (or need a break from the endless tastings), why not switch it up with some amazing breweries in the Niagara region?
-We recommend Oast House, Silversmith, Counterpart Brewery, and The Exchange Brewery - because sometimes, you need a beer to balance out all that wine!
+If you’ve had your fill of wine (or need a break from the endless tastings), why not switch it up with some amazing breweries?

-Step back in time as you wander through the charming streets of Old Towne Niagara-on-the-Lake.
-With its historic buildings, unique boutiques, and cozy cafes, it’s the perfect place to relax and soak in the small-town charm.
-Grab a scoop of delicious ice cream at Cow’s or enjoy a cold beer at the iconic Angel Inn - the oldest operating tavern in town.
+Grab a scoop of delicious ice cream at COWS or enjoy a cold beer at the iconic Olde Angel Inn - the oldest operating tavern in town.

 Established in 1875, this is the oldest golf course in North America!
 This 9-hole course offers stunning views along the shores of Lake Ontario - perfect for a scenic round followed by lunch at the clubhouse.